 I’m Kristin Luna, travel writer by profession, Southerner by birth—and by choice.
 I grew up in the Nashville area and moved back to Tennessee at the tail end of 2011 after a decade away.
+I’ve been blogging since 2007, which pretty much makes me a senior citizen in Internet years.
 Here’s what I look like on an average day:

 I’ve been working as a journalist for 15 years, covering an array of travel and feature topics for a smattering of national, international, and regional newspapers and magazines.
 On the side—and to satiate my pop culture craving—I’ve also served as a red carpet